TrueDigitalMagic/excavator_gui/README.md

 <!-- ABOUT THE PROJECT -->
-## Nicehash Excavator GUI Improved
+## Nicehash Quick Miner Excavator GUI Improved

 This GUI replaces the old outdated GUI currently included with NiceHash Quick Miner.
 Follow instructions below on how to install.